Cutting technologies

 • Shear cutting with superimposed stress

-• High-speed shear cutting
+• High-speed impact cutting

 Our research topics

-Shear Cutting
+Shear cutting

 In shear cutting, the service life of the active components is crucial for economical production.
 To optimize this, a holistic approach to the entire system is necessary.
 This includes considering material selection, the manufacturing processes used for producing active components, coatings, and ultimately the process parameters during shear cutting.
-At IWU, cutting tests can be performed on various presses.
+At Fraunhofer IWU, cutting tests can be performed on various presses.
 For service life studies, a Bruderer stamping automat is available.

 Another focus is on the quality of the cut surface.
 Depending on the material, the design of the active components, and the process parameters (cutting clearance), the cut surface will have varying proportions of smooth cut and fracture surfaces.
 If higher cut surface qualities are required than can be achieved with shear cutting, other processes such as shear cutting with superimposed stress or high-speed shear cutting are available.